Do You Need a Medicaid Fraud Attorney?

-Typically, Medicaid payments are first disbursed and subsequently the mechanism to recover improper payment comes into play.
+Typically, Medicaid payments are first disbursed and subsequently, the mechanism to recover improper payment comes into play.
 As is evident, this means that Medicaid fraud and abuse goes undetected or unchecked in several instances.
-In recent times, the government’s focus is shifting to prevention of fraud rather than rectification.
+In recent times, the government’s focus is shifting to the prevention of fraud rather than rectification.

 Whistleblower law also applies to the exposure of Medicaid abuse.
-Abuse encompasses practices that are not in line with acceptable medical, business or financial practices, and that result in unnecessary increase in costs.
-Abuse can also mean physical ill- treatment of the Medicaid beneficiary.
+Abuse encompasses practices that are not in line with acceptable medical, business or financial practices, and that result in an unnecessary increase in costs.
+Abuse can also mean physical ill-treatment of the Medicaid beneficiary.
 A startling number of Medicaid patients, especially disabled or elderly persons, are subject to abuse by their designated healthcare providers.
-These victims may be completely dependent on the provider and as a result of this dependence they may hesitate to report the abuse.
+These victims may be completely dependent on the provider and as a result of this dependence, they may hesitate to report the abuse.

 Under the law, Medicaid abuse includes physical abuse, sexual abuse, criminal neglect and drug diversion.
 In many cases, the victim shows signs of physical abuse such as inexplicable cuts, black eyes, bruises, burns etc. These patients may be afraid of being alone with the healthcare provider.